openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 EOF
 ```

-Change it by uncommenting and tweaking at least the following lines.
+Tweak it as necessary, you will need to uncomment at least one the following lines:
 - `ocp_domain`
 - `ocp_cluster_name`
 - `gpfs_volume_name`
 - `ocp_az`
 - `ocp_region`

-6. Make sure you read `group_vars/all` and have all the files with the secret material done.
+5. Make sure you read `group_vars/all` and have all the files with the secret material done.
-7. Run `make ocp-clients`.
+6. Run `make ocp-clients`.
 This will download the needed oc and openshift-install version in your home folder under ~/aws-gpfs-playground/<ocp_version>.
 You might need to add this path to your bash PATH or copy it to the /usr/bin folder.

-8. Run `make install` to install the openshift-fusion-access operator
+7. Run `make install` to install the openshift-fusion-access operator

    > **⏱️ Execution Time:** The `make install` process takes approximately **40-45 minutes** to complete.
    > Based on historical runs, expect the cluster installation step alone to take around 40-44 minutes.
    > This is normal and includes provisioning AWS infrastructure, bootstrapping OpenShift, and configuring the cluster.

-9. Once the installation is complete, you can retrieve the cluster access information from the installation log file located at:
+8. Once the installation is complete, you can retrieve the cluster access information from the installation log file located at:
    ~/aws-gpfs-playground/ocp_install_files/.openshift_install.log

 Look for the section in the log after the "Install complete!" message.
 The log will contain the following key details:

-- KUBECONFIG File Path: The path for the Kube Config file.
+- `KUBECONFIG` File Path: The path for the Kube Config file.
-- OpenShift web-console: The URL for the OpenShift web console in AWS.
+- `OpenShift web-console URL`: The URL for the OpenShift web console in AWS.
-- Login Credentials: The username and password to log in to the web console.
+- `Credentials`: The `kubeadmin` password to log in to the web console.

 ## Tear down